Greg Wise: Career

 His first professional job was on stage, starring in Good Rockin' Tonight, a musical based on TV producer Jack Good's life.

 His television work includes four BBC period dramas: The Moonstone with Keeley Hawes, The Buccaneers alongside Carla Gugino, Madame Bovary with Frances O'Connor, The Riff Raff Element in 1992 and 1993, and as Sir Charles Maulver in the 2007 five-part series Cranford.
 In 1999 he starred as Marshall in ITV's seven-part drama Wonderful You alongside his future mother-in-law Phyllida Law and future brother-in-law Richard Lumsden.

 He filmed a number of readings of love scenes from a selection of classic and modern love scenes, from Thomas Hardy's Tess of the d'Urbervilles to Kiran Desai's The Inheritance of Loss for The Carte Noire Readers.
 In 2011, he appeared in Hallmark Channel's Honeymoon for One, starring Nicollette Sheridan.

 He is also the producer of the 2010 BBC/Masterpiece production The Song of Lunch starring his wife, actress Emma Thompson, and Alan Rickman.

 In February 2015, Wise made his theatrical return starring in Brad Fraser's Kill Me Now at the Park Theatre in Finsbury Park, London.
 In July 2015, he played the role of emotionally distanced father Gilbert Aldridge in the BBC's two-part television adaptation of Sadie Jones' debut novel The Outcast.
 Wise portrayed Lord Louis Mountbatten in series 1 and 2 (2016/17) of Netflix's The Crown.

 Wise won the celebrity version of The Great British Bake Off in aid of Stand Up to Cancer in 2019.

 In 2021, Wise was a contestant on nineteenth series of Strictly Come Dancing.
 He was partnered with Karen Hauer and the couple were eliminated in the fourth week.

+He is a Patron for End of Life Doula UK, a membership association for end of life doulas (also known as death doulas) in the UK, and believes that planning for end of life is an act of love.